PA0MHE/PMA5-123-3W-DC-Bias/README.md

 "This software and hardware design is provided "as is" and without
 any warranties, express or implied, including but not limited to the
 implied warranties of merchantability and fitness for a particular purpose."

+Normal operation:
+During RX the Vgg is at around -1.5V and the Vdd is zero.
+In TX the for 400mA Idq required bias voltage is applied at Vgg

+First time use / calibration:
+When SW1 is pressed during power up, the Idq is aligned at ~400mA, the required Vgg value is stored in non volatile memory.
+When this above calibration is not done, the a Vgg minimum value of ~ -1.5V is always applied.

 73's